 Section 50.2 of the Ontario Employment Standards Act (minimum statutory protections for Ontario workers) allows an employee to take a maximum of three (3) days of unpaid sick leave without any repercussions.
 However, this is not the end of the law.
 Discussed below, the Ontario Human Rights Code sort of extends the Employment Standards Act, allowing for sick leave longer than three days without any repercussion.

-An employer can ask an employe going on sick leave for a doctors note so long as it is “reasonable”.
-What is reasonable depends on the unique circumstances of the specific employer and the specific employee.
+When can an employer ask for a doctor’s note in Ontario?
+As of 2020, in Ontario, an employer is free to ask an employee going on sick leave for a doctor’s note so long as it is “reasonable” (a previous rule prohibiting sick notes was removed by the legislature).
+What is “reasonable” depends on the unique circumstances of the specific employer and the specific employee.
 Employers should not ask for a doctors note if it is not “reasonable”.
 For example, it might not be reasonable to ask for a doctors note for a 1-day sick leave if the employee is not usually tardy or does not miss work a lot.
 On the contrary, for example, employers should consider asking for a doctors note if it is a long leave or because they genuinely sense the proposed sick leave is being abused (the Sunday after the Superbowl is a classic example).
 Nevertheless, employers should pause every time they think a sick note is required.
 The Ontario Medical Association has said, and I agree, that sick notes are not an appropriate attendance monitoring tool (physicians should not be put in the position of having to approve a patient’s return to work).
 Rather, doctors notes present a public health risk (i.e. requiring patients with the flu attend a clinic just to get a piece of paper) and extend the problem of hallway medicine in this province (by taking away the time of physicians).

 Sick leave longer than three days